-The Office of Compliance and Insurance reports to Public Safety & Compliance and is part of the Division of Finance and Operations.
-Haley Carter, Compliance Coordinator, leads the coordination of the SHSU ASFSR.
-The Compliance Coordinator requests information from critical partners in the University Police Department, Office of Title IX & Discrimination Resolution
+The Office of Compliance and Insurance is part of the Division of Finance and Operations.
+Haley Carter, Associate Director of Compliance, leads the coordination of the SHSU ASFSR.
+The Associate Director of Compliance requests information from critical partners in the University Police Department, Office of Title IX & Discrimination Resolution, Residence Life, Dean of Students Office, and additional areas.